 After taking time off to have a baby, she decided to return to television, combining her business background with a passion for health and fitness.
 She became a fully qualified instructor and launched LadyXsize (in March 2013) – a fitness guru and brand.
 She subsequently produced her own show – Fit Gear – for Fitness TV.
 As well as the presenting role there, she is also Fitness TV’s head of development and sponsorship.

 Nana continues to host TV/radio shows and advises on business and finance matters.
-Since 2014, she has presented The Health Show on BBC Three Counties (Sunday, 1pm – 2pm).
+Since 2014, she has presented The Health Show on BBC Three Counties (Monday, Tuesday, Wednesday and Thursday, 8pm – 10pm).
 In July 2017, she clinched the job as co-presenter on the Saturday breakfast show.
-She has also appeared as the late-news presenter on Look East (2014) and in May 2018, joined BBC TV as a news reporter.
+Since 2014, she has also worked freelance for BBC Norwich, presenting the breakfast news and the late news on Look East.
+In May 2018, Nana joined BBC TV News as a news reporter based in Cambridge.

 Paul R. Jackson corresponded with Nana in September 2017 and asked how she got the job at BBC Presentation: “I clinched the job as a continuity announcer after responding to a job application.
 My most memorable moment happened when I announced the new series of Top Gear and only said ‘on BBC One’ – oops!!
 It’s BBC Two’s flagship show and I got a mention in the Radio Times.
 My most memorable moment, in a good way, was being the announcer for Barak Obama’s inauguration speech.
 I was the first person to announce his presidency and was actually covering someone’s shift on BBC One at the time.
 A happy coincidence and a very proud moment.”